Mental Health Awareness and Wellness program:

 (Dates/Times Subject to Change)

-Early Development and Mental Health: Coming Soon
+Early Development and Mental Health:

-Youth Mental Health and Substance Use: Coming Soon
+Youth Mental Health and Substance Use:

-Understanding Mental Health and Challenges: Coming Soon
+Understanding Mental Health and Challenges:

-After completing the courses, participants are encouraged to engage in personal reflections with their networks, further promoting mental health awareness and support within their communities.
+After completing the courses, participants are encouraged to engage in learning reflections with their networks, further promoting mental health awareness and support within their communities.
 Upon completion of the sessions and personal reflection, participants receive certificates.

 This programming model multiplies recipients’ number and takes the ripple effect far in the community.
 Just in the past year, more than a thousand people were reached with the message of mental health and well-being.